Waterfowl

 Common moorhen Gallinula chloropus

-Common moorhen
+Common moorhen in Badajoz

 The size of a partridge, this dark blue, almost black, pale is easily identified by its red beak with a yellow tip.
 It frequents all types of wetlands as long as there is little current and abundant marsh vegetation.
 Present throughout the year in the region, it also frequents the rice fields of Las Vegas Altas.
 With a great capacity to adapt, it’s also a very common waterfowl of Extremadura and feeds on both plant material and invertebrates associated with the aquatic environment.